samuelkurabachew/dtc-workshop/README.md

 4. Install the dependencies with `pip install -r requirements.txt`

-5. Download the datasets from Kaggle into the `data/external/` directory.
+5. Download the datasets from Kaggle into the `data/external/` directory

    - [data/external/pokemon-gen-1-8](https://www.kaggle.com/datasets/robdewit/pokemon-images)
    - [data/external/stats/pokemon-gen-1-8.csv](https://www.kaggle.com/datasets/rounakbanik/pokemon)

-8. Launch the Notebook with `jupyter-notebook`
+8. Launch the notebook with `jupyter-notebook` and open `pokemon_classifier.ipynb`

-## Notes on hardware
+### Notes on hardware

 The requirements specify `tensorflow-macos` and `tensorflow-metal`, which are the appropriate requirements when you are using a Mac with an M1 CPU or later.